 The man-made status of waterways doesn’t matter for purposes of the public trust doctrine: only navigability.

 Kempner v.
 Town of Greenwich, 562 F.Supp.2d 242 (2008)

 “...the Town (Greenwich, CT) has not put forth argumentation, or evidence, that prior versions of its Beach Policy were constitutional,” and had violated Stamford resident Paul Kempner’s First Amendment rights of speech/association in 2005, when it fined him for trespassing after he rode his bicycle into Greenwich Point.

 This essay is written for informational purposes, not as legal scholarship, researched from publicly available sources and government documents.
-We strive to keep these links current, but occasions may arise wherin upgrades to State of Connecticut sites or editing of other portals by their domain owners may cause the links to mis-direct.
-If this happens, let us know (simply by clicking any image on this page) and we will endeavor to correct.
+We strive to keep these links current, but occasions may arise wherein upgrades to State of Connecticut sites or editing of other portals by their domain owners may cause the links to mis-direct.
+If this happens, let us know and we will work to correct.